monitor1379/sophon/README.md

 # Sophon: Automatic API Markdown Documentation Generation for Python

-More details about Sophon is in here: [Sophon](https://monitor1379.github.io/sophon).
+More details about installation and usage of Sophon are in here: [Sophon](https://monitor1379.github.io/sophon).

 ## What is Sophon?